 Alan McKinnon, Professor at Kühne Logistics University

 Alan Braithwaite is Visiting Professor at Cranfield University and specializes in supply chain strategy and operational excellence in the retail, manufacturing and service sectors.
-He is Chairman at LCP Consulting, which collaborates with over 400 companies internationally.
+He is the founder of LCP Consulting, which collaborates with over 400 companies internationally.

 Martin Christopher has been at the forefront of the development of new thinking in logistics and supply chain management for over 30 years.
 He is Emeritus Professor of Marketing and Logistics at Cranfield University, where he helped build the Centre for Logistics and Supply Chain Management into a leading centre of excellence.
 His published work is widely cited by other scholars and he has been invited to participate in academic and industry events around the world.